GP2code/GP2-WorkingGroups/CD-DAWG-Complex-Data-Analysis/PROJECTS/GP2-Transancestry-PD/README.md

-# Trans-Ethnic Meta-Analysis and Fine-Mapping in Parkinson's Disease
+# Trans-Ancestry Meta-Analysis and Fine-Mapping in Parkinson's Disease

 `GP2 ❤️ Open Science 😍`